biopython/biopython.github.io/wiki/SourceCode.md

 Until September 2009, we used [CVS](CVS "wikilink") as our revision control system, but have now [migrated to git](GitMigration "wikilink").

-Please see our [git usage](GitUsage "wikilink") page for further information.
-We are happy to hear your feedback on the [ mailing lists](Mailing_lists "wikilink").

 ### About git

-The Biopython source code is kept under a version control system which allows multiple users from around the world to work on the same code base at the same time.
+The Biopython source code is kept under a distributed version control system which allows multiple users from around the world to work on the same code base at the same time.
 We currently use [git](http://en.wikipedia.org/wiki/Git_%28software%29) (developed by Linus Torvalds for Linux kernel development).
-Prior to September 2009, we used to use [CVS](CVS "wikilink").

 An hourly updated CVS checkout of Biopython was available at
 <http://biopython.open-bio.org/SRC/biopython> and we intend to have this
 updated from git shortly.

-You can also [track
+You can [track
 changes](http://github.com/feeds/biopython/commits/biopython/master) via
 [RSS](wp:RSS_(file_format) "wikilink").